 - Frontier markets offer rapid growth potential, attractive valuations and portfolio diversification

 - The strategy aims to capitalize on the growth and potential of frontier markets, dampen risks and provide broad exposure in a simple, low-cost way

 - The economic diversity of frontier economies results in lower correlations to more developed markets, such as the U.S., as well as to each other

 The fund tracks the broad index with the goal of addressing the “three Cs” (cost, complexity and capacity) while minimizing tracking error.

-- Keeping all holdings and transactions are in U.S. dollars helps minimize cost.
+- Keeping all holdings and transactions in U.S. dollars helps minimize cost

 * The fund’s investment advisor is contractually obligated to waive a portion of its fees and reimburse other expenses until April 30, 2017, in amounts necessary to limit the fund’s operating expenses (exclusive of brokerage costs, interest, taxes, dividends, acquired fund fees and expenses, and extraordinary expenses) for Investor Class, Institutional Class and Advisor Class shares to an annual rate (as a percentage of the fund’s average daily net assets) of 1.29%, 0.99% and 0.99%, respectively.
 This expense limitation arrangement may not be terminated by the fund’s investment advisor prior to such date under any circumstances.